Hound Dogs

 With a life expectancy of 12 to 14 years, the Plott is a long-lived breed — a serious commitment.
 The Plott is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for hound dogs breeds like the Plott include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Plott has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Plott's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?